takashioomoto/apd_openlane_sky130/README.md

 ## Labs for CMOS inverter ngspice simulations

 We will be using a initial cell design from GitHub to save time for lab.
+Information about the standard cell used can be found at [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign).

 ### IO placer revision